mufan-li/mufan-li.github.io/_pages/about.md

 # Research

-I am generally interested in studying theoretical properties of learning algorithms, in particular using tools of probability theory, stochastic analysis, and partial differential equations.
+I am broadly interested in studying theoretical properties of random algorithms in statistical learning.
+Most recently, I have been thinking a lot about
+- Langevin algorithms on a Riemannian manifold, in particular as an application of stochastic analysis and partial differential equations,
+- Scaling limits of neural networks, in particular as an application of random matrix theory.

 You can find a list of my research work [here](https://mufan-li.github.io/research/).